multixscale/cvmfs-tutorial-hpc-best-practices/docs/creating-repo.md

 servers](appendix/terminology.md#stratum1), much like we also did in this tutorial (see the [Accessing repositories - Private Stratum 1 replica server](access/stratum1.md) section).

-For information on this is available [in the CernVM-FS documentation](https://cvmfs.readthedocs.io/en/stable/cpt-replica.html) as well.
+More information on this is available [in the CernVM-FS documentation](https://cvmfs.readthedocs.io/en/stable/cpt-replica.html) as well.

 ---